WISVCH/nwerc-2023/content/systems.md

 ## Hardware

-The laptop will be an HP ProBook 650 G5 and will have the following hardware specifications:
+The laptop will be a Lenovo ThinkPad E570 and will have the following hardware specifications:
 - Intel Core i7 7500U Processor
     - 2 cores, hyperthreading disabled
     - CPU frequency 2.70 GHz, turboboost disabled